City Council approves zoning changes in NYC garment district

-The New York City Council has approved zoning changes in Manhattan's garment district to allow more space to be used by a variety of businesses.
-Council members also boosted what's left of apparel production in a neighborhood that once clothed much of the country.
+The New York City Council has approved zoning changes in Manhattan's garment district to allow more space for use by a variety of businesses, while boosting what's left of apparel production in a neighborhood that once clothed much of the country.

-Council members voted unanimously Thursday in favor of easing a 1987 rule that required landlords to lease a certain amount of space to the fashion industry.
+Council members voted unanimously Thursday in favor of easing a 1987 rule that required landlords to lease a certain amount of space to the fashion industry .
 They'll now be able to convert more buildings to office space.
-But landlords will get a tax break for setting aside at least 25,000 square feet for garment manufacturers.
-And the city plans to acquire a building dedicated to apparel production.
+And landlords setting aside at least 25,000 square feet for garment manufacturers' long-term leases will get a tax break.

+The city will use $20 million to acquire a building dedicated to clothes production at below-market rents.
+A grant program will be expanded to buy new equipment.

+Mayor Bill de Blasio said the Council's action ensures that the area just south of Times Square "will continue to thrive as a mixed-use neighborhood."

 $20 for 365 Days of Unlimited Digital Access